adjust/windows_sdk/README.md

 ```

 You can increase or decrease the amount of logs you see in tests by setting the
-second argument of `SetupLogging` method, `logLevel` with one of the following values:
+second argument of the `SetupLogging` method, `logLevel`, with one of the following values:

 ```cs
 logLevel: LogLevel.Verbose  // enable all logging